RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 ### Add JSON documents

-You can use the [`JSON.SET`](https://redis.io/commands/json.set) command to create and store JSON documents in the database.
+You can create and store JSON documents in the database with the [`JSON.SET`](https://redis.io/commands/json.set) command.

 The following examples use these JSON documents to represent individual inventory items.